Some remarks on the effect of risk sharing and diversification for infinite mean risks: Main results

 Combining Theorem \ref{th:doa} and Theorem \ref{th:stable-d-} yields a necessary condition for $X \in \mathcal{D}^-$, as $X \in DOA^+(Z)$ and $Z \not\in \mathcal{D}^-$ implies $X \not\in \mathcal{D}^-$.
 As an example we can consider $X^3$ for $X$ a Cauchy distribution.
 In this case we get $X \in DOA^+(Z)$ for $Z \sim S(1/3,0) \not\in \mathcal{D}^-$ and hence $X \not\in \mathcal{D}^-$.

 Among the max-stable distributions, the Fr\'echet distribution with cdf

 has an infinite mean, if $\alpha \le 1$.
 A random variable $X$ in the sum-domain of attraction of a stable distribution $Z$ with parameter $\alpha \le 1$ fulfills $X \in DOA^\vee(Z)$ for a Fr\'echet distribution $Z$ with the same parameter $\alpha$.
+This follows from the fact that both domains of attraction are characterized by regular variation of order $\alpha$ for the survival function, see Theorem 3.14 in \cite{nolan2020} and Proposition 1.11 in \cite{resnick2008} for details.
 Therefore we can derive the following result.

 \begin{theorem} We have $X \in DOA^\vee(Z)$ with $Z \in \mathcal{D}^-$ if and only if $Z$ is a Fr\'echet distribution with $\alpha \le 1$. \end{theorem}

 \begin{proof} According to Theorem \ref{th:stable-d-} we have for any $\alpha \le 1$ a stable distribution $X \in \mathcal{D}^-$.
 If $X \in DOA^\vee(Z)$, then it follows from Theorem \ref{th:doa} that $Z \in \mathcal{D}^-$.
 But this holds for $Z$ a Fr\'echet distribution with $\alpha \le 1$.
 As these Fr\'echet distributions are the only max-stable distributions with infinite mean, the result follows. \end{proof}